- Doctors & Departments

-The Department of Plastic and Reconstructive Surgery at Children's Hospital Colorado is committed to providing the highest standard of plastic and reconstructive care to newborns, infants, children and adolescents.
-As the only pediatric plastic and reconstructive surgery program in the state of Colorado, we receive referrals from all over the Rocky Mountain region.
+We are committed to providing the highest standard of plastic and reconstructive care to newborns, infants, children and adolescents.
+As the only pediatric plastic and reconstructive surgery program in the state of Colorado, we treat patients from all over the Rocky Mountain region.

 For more than 25 years, our experienced care team has been providing plastic surgery treatment for children.
 The Department of Plastic Surgery at Children's Hospital Colorado offers treatment for acquired and congenital (present at birth) conditions of the face, head and neck, body and upper and lower extremities.

 Children’s pediatric plastic surgeons are fellowship-trained and experienced in providing a wide range of plastic surgery care, from conditions impairing function to appearance-related conditions with psychological effects.
 Specialized multidisciplinary care is offered in cleft-craniofacial surgery, as well as in reconstructive surgery and in care for children with birthmarks/moles (nevi) and vascular lesions.

 Treatment is provided in both the inpatient and outpatient settings.
 The program integrates the multidisciplinary efforts of other specialties when necessary, including ear, nose and throat; speech pathology; dentistry; ophthalmology, neurosurgery, radiology, dermatology, genetics and the burn program, to ensure your child receives the best possible treatment.

 The Plastic and Reconstructive Surgery care team at Children's Hospital Colorado includes skilled and experienced health care professionals who work together to provide your child and family with the most advanced plastic and reconstructive surgical care.